mrworf/iceshelf/README.iceshelf-restore.md

 # iceshelf-restore

-A helper tool for iceshelf, allowing a somewhat easier way of restoring backups created by it.
+Restores and validates backups created by iceshelf.

 # Requirements